cpsl-research/av-llm-sandbox/README.md

 ### Download datasets

 If you do not already have the AV datasets downloaded on your machine, you can use our scripts.
 If you already have them downloaded, ensure that the paths in the notebooks are set appropriately.
-To download the datasets, run the following
+To download the datasets, run the following, replacing `path_to_datasets` with your desired path to the datasets (e.g., `/data/shared/` - without the dataset suffix)

 ```
 cd data
-./download_nuscenes.sh nuScenes mini
+./download_nuscenes.sh path_to_datasets mini
 ```

 ### Running noteboks in VSCode